Post updated 2019-07-24. Ed.

 Fig. 1 [1, Fig. 6] shows the “V-model” for software development.
-This approach to software design incorporates both validation and verification, and when correctly implemented will result in software that meets the design specifications.
+This approach to software design incorporates both validation and verification.
+When correctly implemented, the V-model method will result in software that meets the design specifications.

 Coming in from the Safety Requirement Specification (also called the safety function specification), each step in the process is shown.
 The dashed lines illustrate the verification process at each step.
 Notice that the actual coding step is at the bottom of the V-model.
-Everything above the coding stage is either planning and design, or quality assurance activities.
+Everything above the coding stage is planning, design, or quality assurance activities.

-There are other methods that can be used to result in verified and validated software, so if you have a QA process that produces solid results, you may not need to change it.
-I would recommend that you review all the stages in the V-model to ensure that your QA system has similar processes.
+Other methods can be used to verify and validate software, so if you have a QA process that produces solid results, you may not need to change it.
+I recommend reviewing all the stages in the V-model to ensure that your QA system has similar processes.

-To make setting up safety systems simpler for designers and integrators, there are two approaches to software design that can be used.
+To make setting up safety systems simpler for designers and integrators, two software design approaches can be used.

 Two Approaches to Software Design